szocske19/lecture-notes-wiki/2018_xtext.md

 	![Open with Simple Ecore Model Editor](mdsd/2016/xtext/ecore_editor.png)

-	This will show you the AST built from the text.
+	This will show you the AST (more precisely, the DOM) parsed from the text.

 	![AST of the text](mdsd/2016/xtext/tree-editor.png)